jyesthaka/osint-ctf-writeup/skrctf/Find It!/README.md

 **Category:** OSINT
 **Difficulty:** Medium
 **Description:**
-I found Kuki Godam while I was surfing through social media.
-The objective is to determine his birthday in order to narrow down his age range.
+I found Kuki Godam while I was surfing through the social media.
+Help me to track down his birthday so we can narrow down the age range.
 ## Solution

 From the description, I have to find the birthday of Kuki Godam.
 The first instinct was to look through his social media by searching his name on Google.